Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 calm & the sun fairly warm

-what a magnificent sight to
+what a magnificent sight too

 8

-Nov 1st A powerful [[engiace?]] leads
+Nov 1st A powerful cruiser leads

-the way:- the Minatour she
+the way - the Minatour" she

-has 9. in guns & is very speedy
+has 9.2 in guns & is very speedy

-the Melbourne & Sydney are also
+The Melbourne & Sydney are also

 with us & several others.
 The